xcatliu/full-color-screen/README.md

 Display a solid color across the entire display.

-Use this to locate bad or stuck pixels on an LCD screen is to display a solid color across the entire display.
+Use this to locate bad or stuck pixels on an LCD screen.

 ## Usage